denetor/shifu-srv/README.md

 - [ ] Fare elenco User, per testare rotte protette da login
 - [ ] Fare player Taolu

+## DB Structure
+- Taolu: an exercise
+- Step: the steps composing a Taolu
+- Element: the single elements composing a step.
+It's the upper body position or the lower body position.
+Basic elements are reused in many steps of many Taolus

 ## Migrations
 ```